-- Monitored natural attenuation
+- MNA

-- Hydraulic containment (pump and treat)
+- Hydraulic containment (pump-and-treat)

-- Geochemical manipulation via injections, particularly sequestration in sulfide minerals
+- Geochemical manipulation via injections

 - Permeation grouting

-Although these technologies are potentially viable remedies, further data collection and evaluation are required to (1) verify the feasibility of each, and (2) provide sufficient information to design a corrective action system that meets the criteria specified in 40 CFR 257.97(b) and ADEM Admin.
+Although these technologies are potentially viable remedies, further data collection and evaluation are required to: 1) verify the feasibility of each; and 2) provide sufficient information to design a corrective action system that meets the criteria specified in 40 CFR 257.97(b) and ADEM Admin.
 Code r.
 335-13-15-.06(8)(b).
-Table 6 provides a summary of these technologies compared to the evaluation criteria discussed in Section 1 as applied to Site conditions.
-Table 7 discusses advantages and disadvantages of each technology that should be considered.
+Table 18 provides a summary of these technologies compared to the evaluation criteria discussed in Section 1 as applied to Site conditions.
+Table 19 discusses advantages and disadvantages of each technology that should be considered.

-3.3.1 MNA
+3.3.1 Monitored Natural Attenuation

 MNA is compatible with the other groundwater corrective actions that are potentially viable for the Site.
-At a minimum, MNA can serve as a polishing step (USEPA 2015), which may be all that is needed at the Site due to source control, and the small reduction in concentrations required to meet GWPS for molybdenum.
+At a minimum, MNA can serve as a polishing step (USEPA 2015), which may be all that is needed due to source control.

-The performance of MNA requires further investigation, especially related to the identification of an attenuating mechanisms, capacity of the Pottsville Formation for attenuation, and time to achieve GWPS.
-Dewatering, consolidation, and capping of the Ash Pond, however, will likely reduce the source contribution to groundwater such that the attenuation capacity of the Pottsville Formation may be sufficient to achieve GWPS in a reasonable timeframe.
-Removal of the Gypsum Pond will eliminate contribution from the source.
+The performance of MNA requires further investigation, especially related to the identification of attenuating mechanisms, capacity of the Pottsville Formation for attenuation, and time to achieve GWPS.
+Dewatering, consolidation, and capping of the Ash Pond, however, will likely reduce the source contribution to groundwater such that the attenuation capacity of the